 The Merchant of Poetry (Tyler Merchant) @the_merchant_of_poetry Tyler Merchant (The Merchant of Poetry) is a slam poet and fiction writer from Calgary, Alberta.
 She began writing and performing in 2018, when her close friend bullied her into joining her high school slam team.
 She competed in the Alberta youth slam, Can You Hear Me Now, and continued on to be a regular at The Calgary Poetry Slam.
 She is a two time Canadian Individual Poetry Slam finalist, placing in the top 6 in 2023 and the top 4 in 2025.
 She received a Bachelor’s degree from the University of Calgary in English Literature with a Certificate in Creative Writing.
 Most of her work is epistolary, exploring themes of feminism, butch identity, love and spite.
 Photo Credit: aloT.of.Poetry

-Lyric Robinson is a fifth year English student at Athabasca University.
-She enjoys reading, outdoor activities, photography, and spoken word events, and thrifted fashion.
-She enjoys working with people and making their day brighter in any way she can.
-She aspires towards a career that lets her help and serve others in a way that will bring them comfort and joy.
-She has moved a lot with my family and is grateful that she’s have been able to meet new people, experience different walks of life, and work in diverse environments. https://theecologicalimagination.ca/about/
+Lyric Robinson (they/them) has a Bachelor of Arts in English from Athabasca University.
+They enjoy reading, outdoor activities, photography, spoken word events, and thrifted fashion.
+Lyric has a passion for working with people and making their day brighter in any way they can.
+They aspire to a career that lets them help and serve others in a way that brings them comfort and joy.
+They have moved frequently with their family and are grateful to have met new people, experienced different walks of life, and worked in diverse environments. https://theecologicalimagination.ca/about/

 Aidan Darby-Miller is a non-binary photographer @onedamnphoton